Unnai Charanadaindhen: Soundtrack

-The film's soundtrack was composed by noted playback singer S. P. Balasubrahmanyam, Charan's father, and consists of six songs with lyrics penned by Gangai Amaren, Venkat Prabhu's father.
+The soundtrack was composed by S. P. Balasubrahmanyam, Charan's father, and consists of six songs with lyrics penned by Gangai Amaran, Venkat Prabhu's father.
 Balasubrahmanyam himself lent his voice for three songs, while noted composers M. S. Viswanathan and Ilaiyaraaja co-sang the first song of the album.
 Aside from Balasubrahmanyam, his sister S. P. Sailaja and his daughter Pallavi had also performed each one song.
-The film score was composed by Srinivasa Moorthy.
+The score was composed by Srinivasa Moorthy.